What's new on Netflix? The latest films and TV shows to watch

 Wednesday 29th January: Next in Fashion

-Queer Eye’s Tan France teams up with model and presenter Alexa Chung to host a competition to discover the next big name in fashion.
+Queer Eye’s Tan France teams up with model and presenter Alexa Chung to host Next in Fashion, a competition to discover the next big name in fashion.
 Watch on Netflix

 Tuesday 28th January: The Goop Lab with Gwyneth Paltrow